hacks-guide/Guide_Vita/docs/yamt.md

 1. Navigate to the `ux0:` partition
     + This is currently your official memory card or internal storage
 1. Press down on the D-Pad to highlight a folder or file
-1. Press (Triangle) to bring up the menu
+1. Press <Btn btn="triangle" /> to bring up the menu
-1. Press (Cross) on "Mark all" to select all folders and files in the `ux0:` partition
+1. Press <Btn btn="confirm" /> on "Mark all" to select all folders and files in the `ux0:` partition
-1. Press (Triangle) again to bring up the menu
+1. Press <Btn btn="triangle" /> again to bring up the menu
-1. Press (Cross) on "Copy"
+1. Press <Btn btn="confirm" /> on "Copy"
-1. Press (Cross) again when prompted
+1. Press <Btn btn="confirm" /> again when prompted
 1. Navigate out of the `ux0:` partition and enter the `uma0:` partition
     + This is your unofficial storage device's memory
-1. Press (Triangle) to bring up the menu
+1. Press <Btn btn="triangle" /> to bring up the menu
-1. Press (Cross) on paste and wait for it to finish
+1. Press <Btn btn="confirm" /> on paste and wait for it to finish
 1. Once done, exit VitaShell and open the Settings application
 1. Navigate to `Devices` -> `Storage Devices`
 1. Set `ux0:` to "SD2Vita"